portalsolutionsng/web2md/readme.md

 - **turndown.js:**
   The full Turndown library used for converting HTML to Markdown (must be downloaded separately).

 ## Usage

+1. **Normal Mode:**
-1. Open any webpage.
+   - Open any webpage.
-2. Click the extension icon to open the popup.
-3. Click the "Copy as Markdown" button.
-4. The extension processes the page content and copies the Markdown-formatted text to your clipboard.
+   - Click the **Copy as Markdown** button to copy the current page's plain text to your clipboard.

-5. Paste the content directly into your favorite text editor or an LLM interface.
+2. **Session Mode:**
+   - Click the **Session: Copy from multiple web pages** button to start a session.
+   - The button text changes to **Stop Session**.
+   - Now navigate through different pages; clicking **Copy as Markdown** on each page appends that page’s content to a local session state.
+   - A message will appear below the session button for each page copied (e.g., “Page 1 copied.”).
+   - When finished, click **Stop Session**.
+This clears the session state locally while keeping the aggregated text in your clipboard.

 ## Contributing